-With the new Image Documents component, we’re expanding our supported file formats from just PDF to include PNG and JPG.
-This feature is fully supported in PSPDFKit 7.6 for iOS, PSPDFKit 2.6 for macOS, and PSPDFKit 4.6 for Android — our other platforms (Web, Windows) will follow.
+With the new Image Documents component, we’re expanding our supported file formats from just PDF to include PNG, JPEG, and TIFF.
+This feature is fully supported in PSPDFKit 7.6 for iOS, PSPDFKit 2.6 for macOS, PSPDFKit 4.6 for Android, PSPDFKit 2020.2 for Web, and PSPDFKit 2.7 for Windows.

-Annotating images is not hard.
-Many of our customers have logic that converts images to PDF and then simply displays those converted files with PSPDFKit to make notes and highlights.
-The challenge is making it non-destructive.
-With our new component, you can load a regular JPG or PNG file, add annotations, and save everything into the image.
+Annotating images isn’t hard.
+Many of our customers have logic that converts images to PDFs and then displays those converted files with PSPDFKit for making notes and highlighting.
+The challenge is making the image annotations non-destructive.
+With our new component, you can load a regular JPEG, PNG, or TIFF file; add annotations; and save everything into the image.
 We use the image itself as a container format to store the metadata required to keep annotations editable.

 The resulting file itself is fully compatible with other viewers, and when you open it in any app that uses PSPDFKit’s new Image Documents component, the annotations are again editable.
 And since the metadata increases the image file size, we offer full control over whether it should be included or whether the file should be saved as a regular image, the latter of which no longer allows further edits to the annotations added.

 We also use a highly optimized format to translate between the image and PDF, so even high-resolution images are supported.